 We love the year-round sunshine and warm climate in Fort Lauderdale, but it does come at a cost.
 Hurricane season is always a little bit unpredictable, and our gardens usually come out of it with more than a few casualties.
 While it’s always hard to tell exactly how hard a hurricane will hit, there’s plenty you can do to minimize the damage to your property.
+Here’s how to protect plants and minimize hurricane damage in your landscape.

 Preparing for Hurricanes in Advance